Sexual Assault - Victim Information

 A great resource for men and boys.
 The site is focused on overcoming sexual victimization and receiving support.

-- Room To Be Safe - A Wisconsin Statewide Helpline for LGBTQ Survivors.
+- Room To Be Safe - Room to Be Safe is a statewide initiative designed to help connect survivors of all violence to services, advocacy, and safety planning for lesbian, gay, bisexual, transgender, and queer (LGBTQ) communities in Wisconsin.
+Room To Be Safe also offers a statewide helpline.
 Survivors or their loved ones can call or text 414-856-LGBT (5428) to receive assistance, referrals, support and safety planning.
 This is not a 24-hour crisis line, but help will be available Monday through Friday from 8 a.m. to 5 p.m. and is monitored nights and weekends.

 A site for transgender, gender non-conforming, or SOFFA survivors of violence.